infinum/android-handbook/Gradle build system.md

-Gradle is build and dependency system for Android projects since Google introduced Android Studio.
+Gradle has been a build and dependency system for Android projects since Google introduced Android Studio.

-Gradle configuration file is named **build.gradle**.
+The Gradle configuration file is named **build.gradle**.
-Each project contains top-level configuration file which looks something like this:
+Each project contains a top-level configuration file which looks something like this:

 ```gradle
 buildscript {